CruuzAzul/appwrite-workshop/docs/en/workshop/configuration/start-application.md

 ### In the Code 📝
 ---

-1️⃣ **Environment Variables**: You will find a `.env.local` file to configure environment variables.
+1️⃣ **Environment Variables**: You will find a `.env.example` file that you can use as a basis to configure environment variables.
 Make sure to adjust them according to the configuration information you obtained when setting up your Appwrite Cloud instance and initializing various services.